chauff/cse1500-web-transcripts/Lecture-6.md

 So far, we have organized all server-side code in a single file, which is only a feasible solution for small projects.
 In larger projects, this quickly ends in unmaintainable code, especially when working in a team.

 These issues were recognized early on by the creators of Node.js.
-For this reason, they introduced the concept of **modules**. **A Node.js module is a single file and all code contained in it**.
+For this reason, they introduced the concept of **modules**. **A Node.js module is (1) a single file or (2) a directory of files and all code contained in it**.

 By default, *no code in a module is accessible to other modules*.
 Any property or method that should be visible to other modules has to be **explicitly** marked as such - you will learn shortly how exactly.
 Node.js modules can be published to [npmjs.com](https://www.npmjs.com/), the most important portal to discover and share modules with other developers.
 This is [Express' page on npm](https://www.npmjs.com/package/express):